magento/merchdocs/src/stores/security-google-recaptcha.md

 1. To use _reCAPTCHA v2 ("I am not a robot")_, expand the **reCAPTCHA v2 ("I am not a robot")** section and do the following:

-   - In the **Google API Website Key** field, enter the website key that was created for this reCAPTCHA type when you registered your Google reCAPTCHA account.
+   - For **Google API Website Key**, enter the website key that was created for this reCAPTCHA type when you registered your Google reCAPTCHA account.

    - Enter the **Google API Secret Key** that is associated with your Google reCAPTCHA account.